 We are on top of the fact that you adore your wood fireplace and although you may want to still go green, you would rather do so in other places.
 But did you know that there are options to help your wood fireplace be more eco-friendly?
 Grant me your mind for this mind-blowing information!

 Wood fireplaces have a plethora of choices to help lower your carbon footprint.
-We will start with adding fireplace doors to your fireplace.
+We will start by adding fireplace doors to your fireplace.
 Now calm down, I know it seems bombastic to add doors and cause more smoke to go outside but hear me out.
 Fireplace doors are a fantastic way to help regulate your heat efficiency and making your home a safer place for your family.
 The fireplace doors can not only bring style to your room but they keep in those nasty sparks and embers.
 This protects little ones, pets, and your surrounding items from being burned.